nDerroitte/PROJ0010-1-Automated-Ridesharing-Suggestion/play-java-starter-example/README.md

 And then go to http://localhost:9000 to see the running web application.

+## testing (cedric)

+To run a test tape testOnly MyTests

+ POST / will write the body content in a local file

 ## Controllers

 There are several demonstration files available in this template.